fluxury/fluxury/README.md

     ```

-  3. createStore(name, initialState, reducer[ , queries, waitFor])
+  3. createStore(name, initialState, reducer[ , methods, waitFor])

-    Create a new store with a name, initialState, reducer and optionally an object with queries and an array with dispatch tokens sent to waitFor.
+    Create a new store with a name, initialState, reducer and optionally an object with methods and an array with dispatch tokens sent to waitFor.

     ```js
     import {INC} from './MyActions';